Go to Reviews.org AU Edition

 Another big difference is speed.
 Wi-Fi 6 can reach up to 9.6 Gbps.4 This is a lot faster than Wi-Fi 5, which can only reach 3.5 Gbps.4 Your Netflix movies will stream faster, your download speed will be faster, and you’ll have an easier time gaming when using Wi-Fi 6.

-All of that said, If you aren’t having problems with your Wi-Fi 5, then upgrading is more of a luxury than a necessity.
+All of that said, if you're wondering if you should upgrade to the Wi-Fi 6, the answer is it depends.
+If you aren’t having problems with your Wi-Fi 5, then upgrading is more of a luxury than a necessity.

 Common factors that contribute to slow internet